 U.S. manufacturing currently faces some daunting challenges from several sources.
 Purchasing raw materials, the supply chain, and inventory management lie at the heart during this COVID pandemic.
 One of the best solutions is improving automation and electronic systems technology to create more production efficiency for controlling costs.

 Improved automation systems also produce higher quality work, better workplace safety, and more competitiveness.
-Each of the manufacturing issues must be well understood and overcome in light of labor shortages and incorporating the internet of things (IoT).
+Each of the manufacturing issues must be well understood and overcome in light of labor shortages and the incorporation of the internet of things (IoT).
 Companies also struggle with adding effective robotics and integrating the latest production software.

 Automation and electronic systems technology in manufacturing is the key solution and the future of worldwide manufacturing.